 Number 2: WoodPunk

-A lot of indie developers go with a retro look for their games.
-But very few do it as good as WoodPunk.
+A lot of indie developers go with a retro look for their games, but very few do it as good as WoodPunk.
 The style invokes a feeling of nostalgia while delivering a game that is fun to play by modern standards with slick looking animations.
-Its got a ton of weapons and powers to play and local co-op as a bonus.
+It has a ton of weapons and powers to play and local co-op as a bonus.

 Number 3: Parkitect